040code/040code.github.io/content/posts/2020-05-25-getting-help-from-your-compiler/index.md

 There is one last observation that I'd like to make.
 All your "C-style" programming languages are basically the same.
-A loop (for, while), a condition, some stuff about objects classes, a switch.
+A loop (for, while), a condition, some stuff about objects/classes, a switch.
 When you can write Java, you can also write Swift or C#.
 Sure, you need to learn some new APIs, but the basic building blocks are all the same.
 It's a common vocabulary shared by all these languages, that allow you to talk and reason about code.